This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I make tortellini soup in advance?
+Can I make tortellini soup without cream?

 Can I double this recipe?